burgshrimps/timestamp_correction/README.md

-### Script to correct video timestamps recorded with a highspeed camera
+# Script to correct video timestamps recorded with a highspeed camera

-Nico Alavi, 22.
-Dec 2018, <nico.alavi aT fu-berlin.de>
-Leibniz-Institute for Neurobiology, Magdeburg Department Functional Architecture of Memory

 ## Motivation
 To compare specific rodent behavior with their neuronal activity, their behavior (camera) and their neuronal activity (EEG) was recorded simultanously during an experiment.